Skip to main content

 peaqos qualify mcr did:peaq:0x9a5F... --json

-The DID must match did:peaq:0x plus 40 hex characters. --json emits the raw SDK response on stdout with no banner or prose: useful for jq and scripting.
+The must match did:peaq:0x plus 40 hex characters. --json emits the raw SDK response on stdout with no banner or prose: useful for jq and scripting.
 Human output:

 MCR for did:peaq:0x9a5F1E244c15e491Ae571c5bF77fDD836ddc37C5